Home Warranty Benefits for Real Estate Agents: Programs & Partnerships

 Seller-Paid vs. Buyer-Paid Warranties: What Agents Need to Know

-Understanding who pays — and why — is essential for positioning warranties correctly in each transaction.
+Understanding who pays, and why, is essential for positioning warranties correctly in each transaction.
 Both options serve different goals depending on market conditions, property type, and negotiation dynamics.
+Our guide on who typically pays for a home warranty breaks down the regional and market-driven norms.

 Seller-Paid Warranty